GEVO: Memory-Efficient Monocular Visual Odometry Using Gaussians: Related Work

 Even though throughput was enhanced by these techniques, almost all Neural SLAM frameworks suffer from \emph{catastrophic forgetting}, which is reduced by periodic re-training on images acquired throughout the entire experiment.
 Thus, these images need to be stored as overhead in memory, which quickly grows with the duration of the experiment to dominate the total memory usage.

-\textbf{Gaussian Monocular SLAM:} To improve throughput while maintaining photo-realistic rendering, recent frameworks, such as MonoGS~\cite{matsuki2024gaussian}, Photo-SLAM~\cite{huang2024photo}, and SplatSLAM~\cite{keetha2024splatam}, deploy Gaussian Splatting (GS) to reconstruct 3D scene from images.
-While all these frameworks use Gaussians to represent the environment, they deploy different techniques for achieving near real-time localization.
+\textbf{Gaussian Monocular SLAM:} To improve throughput and achieve photo-realistic rendering, recent frameworks, such as MonoGS~\cite{matsuki2024gaussian}, Photo-SLAM~\cite{huang2024photo}, and SplatSLAM~\cite{keetha2024splatam}, use Gaussian Splatting (GS) to train learnable Gaussians for 3D representation.
+There frameworks propose different localization techniques to complement GS.
 For instance, both MonoGS and SplatSLAM localize the camera against the global map via minimizing a photometric cost function, while Photo-SLAM utilizes ORB-SLAM~\cite{campos2021orb}.

-Similar to Neural SLAM, current Gaussian SLAM frameworks also suffer from \emph{catastrophic forgetting}.
-In fact, a large number of images from both the current and past sliding window are stored in memory so that they can be used to periodically retrain all Gaussians.
-In this work, we propose memory-efficient techniques that reduce catastrophic forgetting in GS-based frameworks \emph{without} storing past images.
-From \Cref{fig:forgetting-visualization}, our framework, named GEVO, can achieve comparable rendering accuracy while requiring significantly less memory overhead compared with prior frameworks.
+Similar to Neural SLAM, current Gaussian SLAM frameworks also suffer from \emph{catastrophic forgetting} and thus require the storage of a large number of images to periodically retrain all Gaussians.
+In this work, we propose memory-efficient techniques that reduce catastrophic forgetting in GS-based frameworks by \emph{rendering} most images from the map instead of storing them in memory.
+From \Cref{fig:forgetting-visualization}, our framework, named GEVO, can also achieve comparable rendering accuracy while requiring significantly less memory overhead compared with prior frameworks.